Men's basketball begins practice for 2013-14.

 Photos by Rick P. Smith

-John O'Connor is in his fifth season as an assistant coach on Fran O'Hanlon's staff.
+John O'Connor is in his sixth season as an assistant coach on Fran O'Hanlon's staff.
 In 2012-13, O'Connor returned to Lafayette for his second stint as an assistant after previously serving as O'Hanlon's assistant for three seasons from 2001-04, two of which were as the top assistant.

 O'Connor spent eight years (1993-2001) as an assistant at Drexel where he helped guide the Dragons' basketball program to three NCAA Tournament appearances and two NIT berths.
 O'Connor worked as the top assistant coach for three years, two under Steve Seymour and one under Bill Herrion.